Green Book: What Do 2 Unlikely Companions Learn About Friendship & Love

 Tony (last name Vallelonga; too hard to pronounce) “Lip;” adopted from a nickname long ago.
 Because Tony thinks nothing about giving anyone “lip,” even if brings on a fistfight.
 He’s a bruiser; a hard-ass man; tough on the outside; a bullshit artist to the max.
 He takes pride in that.
 Yes, he’s Dr. Shirley’s man.

-But, let’s get something else straight from the outset.
+But let’s get something else straight from the outset.
 Tony’s a softy at his core.
 He loves his wife; his kids; his large extended family.
-He’s just grown up on the streets; taking “nothing from no one.”
-He’s a bit crusty around the edges.
-He’s had to be.
+He’s grown up on the streets, taking “nothing from no one.”
+A bit crusty around the edges, yes; because he’s had to be.
 It’s safer that way.

 Plus, Tony sticks to his own kind.
 He’s not just a little racist.
 But, really, Tony Lip won’t bow down to anyone; or do anything “beneath” him.
 And, when he goes on an interview with this strange Dr. Shirley, he certainly won’t be a personal assistant or a valet or someone who launders clothes.
 He makes that crystal clear: “Good luck, doc.”